GM0322/BRN/brn/readme.md

 ## Evaluation Demo
 **We provide a trained model for demonstration**

-First, Unzip the saved model file in the './checkpoints' folder.
+First, Unzip the saved model file to the './checkpoints' folder.
 Then, set parameters and run the following code:

 ```Shell